 A 1996 graduate of the University of Wisconsin, Mahoney resides in Chicago with her dog, Mick.

-Jon Sata Senior Vice President, Partnerships & Business Development
+Jon Sata Sr. Vice President, Partnerships & Business Development

-Jon Sata is in his seventh season as the Wolves’ vice president of partnerships.
+Jon Sata is in his second full season as senior vice president of partnerships and business development.
+Prior to being elevated to his current role in December 2016, Sata spent six seasons as the vice president of partnerships.
 The Purdue graduate came to the Wolves after one season as sponsorship executive for the Professional Bull Riders (PBR).

-Before that, the 37-year-old worked as director of corporate partnerships for NASCAR’s Phoenix International Raceway and director of national sales/regional sales manager for Live Nation Motor Sports (currently Feld Entertainment).
+Before that, the 39-year-old worked as director of corporate partnerships for NASCAR’s Phoenix International Raceway and director of national sales/regional sales manager for Live Nation Motor Sports (currently Feld Entertainment).